PERSOL HR DATA BANK in APAC

 This government regulation implemented on April 1, 2021, replaced Presidential Regulation No. 20 of 2018 on the Utilization of Foreign Workers, which provided for the use of work permits for foreign workers.
 It is noteworthy that the scope of the Expatriate Manpower Utilization Plan (RPTKA), which does not require approval by the Ministry of Manpower, has been expanded, which was also stipulated in Presidential Regulation No. 20 of 2018.

 According to the Government Regulation 34 of 2021, the limited stay visa (Visa Tinggal Terbatas [VITAS]) and the temporary stay permit (Izin Tinggal Terbatas [ITAS]) have been turned into one process.
 The VITAS and the ITAS can now be applied together online (Minister of Justice and Human Rights Regulation No. 34 of 2021 on Visa and Stay Permits in Adapting to New Customs, Article 5, Paragraph 3, and Article 6, Paragraph 3).
-ITAS will be given to foreign nationals at the immigration inspection gate.
+ITAS shall be applied to an immigration office where the foreigner domiciles after entering the country (Minister of Justice and Human Rights Regulation No. 2023/22, Article 106, Paragraph 4).
+After undergoing certain checks and procedures at the immigration office, an immigration stamp will be placed on the passport, and the ITAS will be issued.

 Visas regarding immigration